 ‘City of The Dead’, the track which first blares out as you first enter The Necropolis, screams out a warning of something abhorrent.
 Like a panic-inducing siren, it puts the player on edge and never relents its sense of unease as you survey the ravaged city’s nerve-shredding spaces.
 Meanwhile, ‘Khans of the New California’ is an up-tempo piece underpinned by ritualistic voices and majestic instrumentation which expertly creates and perpetuates an atavistically tribal ambience.
 ‘Acolytes of The New God’ is one of the most apocalyptically haunting tracks ever committed to tape – a combination of tolling doomsday bells, disturbing hymns of a zealot choir and something, probably a tray of teeth, being shaken from side to side in an entrancing manner.

-To say it is very unfortunate that Morgan was not brought in for any of the series’ subsequent games is like saying a Radscorpion would make an irksome lover, but it was a decent move of Obsidian to reuse pieces from the first two games for Fallout: New Vegas, something which further threaded their new generation game to that of the old.
+To say it is very unfortunate that Morgan was not brought in for the series’ subsequent games is like saying a Radscorpion would make an irksome lover, but Obsidian did make a respectful nod to Morgan’s influence by reusing pieces from the first two games for Fallout: New Vegas, something which further threaded their new generation game to that of the old.
 But it is hoped that he will be summoned for Fallout 4, as his contributions are so enduring and bonded to the fabric of the franchise, his work should be passed through the different generations like a treasured heirloom.

 Also the composer for Planescape: Torment, the Descent series, Darkseed 2, Civilisation: Call to Power and Need for Speed: Shift amongst others, Morgan has worked on the soundtracks for several television and film projects.
 His website is www.markmorganmusic.com and The Vault Archives can be downloaded here.